hunterlee-nttdata/barebones-rag-deliverable/README.md

 ollama pull gemma3:1b
 ```
-Every time you run the app, make sure to run the `ollama serve` command to start the Ollama server.
+Every time you run the app, make sure to run the `ollama serve &` command to start the Ollama server.
 You will only need to do `ollama pull gemma3:1b` command once

 After you have Ollama installed, you can run the following command to install the required Python packages: